top of page

 This Tailgate Talk is part of the NLTAPA collection.

-2) Seat belts hold you in your seat and reduce the chances of colliding with the windshield, dashboard, steering wheel, ceiling, doors, windows, or other passengers.
-Don't fool yourself by thinking you are strong enough and quick enough to brace yourself and avoid being thrown about.
-Research studies have shown that attempting to brace yourself is rarely successful.
+• Seat belts hold you in place and reduce the risk of striking the windshield, dashboard, steering wheel, ceiling, doors, windows, or other passengers.
+Don’t assume you are strong or quick enough to brace yourself and avoid being thrown around.
+Research shows that attempting to brace yourself is rarely successful.

-4) If you are thrown from the vehicle, your chance for serious injury increases and your chance for survival will diminish.
-You could be run over by your own vehicle or by another vehicle.
-Your body could hit a tree, guardrail, sign, barricade, or other stationary object.
+• Being ejected from a vehicle greatly increases the risk of serious injury or death.
+You could be run over by your own vehicle or another vehicle, or strike a tree, guardrail, sign, barricade, or other stationary object.

-Putting on your seat belt should become a routine every time you enter the vehicle.
-The driver should do it with the same consistency as turning the key in the ignition and releasing the parking brake.
-Are you willing to take the risks associated with failure to wear your seat belt?
+• Putting on your seat belt should become as routine as turning the ignition key or releasing the parking brake.
+Are you willing to take the risks of failing to buckle up?

 bottom of page